 Threaded Discussions are discussions with replies within replies.
 In addition to post date, replies are shown in hierarchal order, with replies naturally indented to indicate when a student replies to another student's reply.

-When viewing threaded discussion replies, collapse and expand individual threaded discussions by hovering over the top of the white box containing the entire reply .
+When viewing threaded discussion replies, you can collapse and expand individual threaded discussions.
+Hover over the top of a discussion reply and click the up arrow to expand or collapse a threaded discussion reply .
 When a threaded discussion reply is collapsed, you can view the reply indicators showing the number of unread and total replies .

 View Liked Discussions